Approved 8 November 2014

 Article XIII: Amendments

 Any member may submit proposed bylaws amendments to the Board of Directors.
-An amendment of these bylaws must be submitted to the Board in writing at least fifteen (15) days before the meeting at which it is considered, and must be approved by a vote of at least two-thirds of the Board of Directors present at such meeting.
+An amendment of these bylaws must be submitted to the Board in writing at least fifteen (15) days before the meeting at which it is considered, which proposed amendment may be submitted electronically via email or other electronic delivery method, and must be approved by a vote of at least two-thirds of the Board of Directors present at such meeting.
+These bylaws may be altered, amended or repealed, and new bylaws may be made and adopted at any regular meeting of the Board of Directors, or at any special meeting called for that purpose, by the affirmative vote of at least two-thirds of the Board of Directors present at such meeting.

 Article XIV: Fiscal Year